thephpleague/oauth2-server/auth-server-which-grant.md

 ### Client Type?

-Depending on whether or not the client is capable of keeping a secret will depend on which grant the client should use.
+Depending on whether or not the client is capable of keeping a secret you can determine which grant the client should use.

 If the client is a web application that has a server side component then you should implement the [authorization code grant](/authorization-server/auth-code-grant/).